 17. Starting Point of Chota Char Dham Yatra.

-Yamunotri is considered the starting point of Chota Char Dham Yatra of Uttarakhand.
+Yamunotri is considered the starting point of the Chota Char Dham Yatra of Uttarakhand.
 According to local people, Chota Char Dham Yatra starts from Yamunotri Temple.
 The right visiting order of temples in Chota Char Dham Yatra is as follows;

 Lastly, in the list of Facts about Yamunotri, we have one more bonus point you must know and it is Janki-Chatti.